Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 Hjalvir looked away from the window and scanned the various people in the shelter.
 Ljörn instantly knew what he was thinking and hoped it wasn't going to be him.
 Hjalvir skipped all the women and children, and the men who were too weak to step out at this time.
 Then his gaze landed on a particular one.

-The man, who Hjalvir had seemed to choose, was dressed in the thickest amount of clothing Ljörn had ever seen, twice as much as he would bother to wear.
-Dressed in a bear cloak without the head, a dark brown tunic he was (although the dim made it seem black), his long brown hair was like those of Alfrir's, except with glory.
+The man, whom Hjalvir had seemed to choose, was dressed in the thickest amount of clothing Ljörn had ever seen, twice as much as he would bother to wear.
+Dressed in a bear cloak without the head, a dark brown tunic he was (although the dim made it seem black), his long brown hair was like that of Alfrir's, except with glory.
 Ljörn didn't like him already.

 "I don't remember you joining me.
 You are called...?"
 Hjalvir asked, impressed at the man's boldness to wear so much.